This is what our kitchen looked like before:

 Now I just look forward to when all of them will be completely finished!

-So now, what’s left on the list is to replace the super old and beaten up microwave, stove and dishwasher and replace them with Stainless Steel appliances.
+So now, what’s left on the list is to replace the stove and dishwasher and replace them with Stainless Steel appliances.

 I’d also like to update my counter-tops to a light color granite or quartz and have some sort of beautiful backsplash.